nature-lang/nls/README.md

 This is the LSP (Language Server Protocol) server implementation for the [nature](https://github.com/nature-lang/nature) programming language, which includes both the server (nls) and VSCode client components.

+> The current repository is archived, the code is moved to the main nature repository, and the related PRs and issues are done directly in the main repository [https://github.com/nature-lang/nature](https://github.com/nature-lang/nature)

 ## Features